 Click here to read more about Tonle Sap Lake.

 Our hotel transfer to the airport for our flight to Phnom Penh was a smooth process.
-We were met at the hotel by Thaoune and Somning for our ride to the airport.
-Cambodia Angkor Air flew us the 30-minute flight to Phnom Penh.
+Cambodia Angkor Air flew us on the 30-minute flight to Phnom Penh.

-And just like Taoune, Samith gave us his business card in case we need further information, or help, with anything while we were here.
+And just like Taoune, Samith gave us his business card in case we needed further information or helped with anything while we were here.

 The Killing Fields

-We decided to view the museum on our own as each building had a detailed history with photos.
+We decided to view the museum independently, as each building had a detailed history with photos.

 Click here to read more about our time in Phnom Penh.